Hulme: Redevelopment

 The reputation for anti-social activity that Hulme acquired in the 1970s and 1980s has declined.
 The counterculture that the area fostered toward the 1990s survived the redevelopment and is evident in, for example, Hulme Community Garden Centre, a not-for-profit organisation underpinned by organic principles promoting, among other things, sustainability and urban gardening and food production, and Work for Change, a large complex of cooperatives containing artists, theatre, and a variety of NGOs.

 Hulme's nearness to the city centre has meant that it has become a popular place to live for a new generation of city dwellers.
 The area is popular with young professionals who are attracted by apartment prices that are lower than in the city centre and yet within a 15-minute walk of the centre and the university campuses.
-Some students of the University of Manchester have also chosen to live in many of the student-focused residential developments in the area.
 Local amenities include the Zion Arts Centre, Hulme Community Garden Centre and Hulme Park.
 Shopping needs are catered for by the Hulme Shopping Centre, which includes an Asda supermarket and an indoor market.

 In 2008, following a tenants' vote, the area's remaining council housing stock was transferred to the City South Housing Association along with that of several neighbouring areas.